NeuraCache/markdown-flashcards-spaced-repetition/README.md

 ## Micro Cards

-Same as "One Line Flashcards" but instead of a #flashcard you can use ⚡️ or 🧠 This is great for Github README.md files where a #flashcard could look strange.
+Same as "One-Line Flashcards" but instead of a #flashcard you can use ⚡️ or 🧠 This is great for Github README.md files where a #flashcard could look strange.

 **Example:**